lzwjava/blog-source/resume.md

 ### Beyondsoft & DBS Bank, Backend Engineer, 2021.12 - Present

 * DBS Bank is a Singaporean multinational banking and financial services corporation.
 * Join as DBS Bank contract workforce through Beyondsoft.
 Work in an international team that consists of Singaporeans, Indians, and Chinese.
 And we use English to communicate and work.
-Responsible for the backend development of a trading web application for the front officers.
+* Worked in two projects, one is DBS Client Connect.
+I was responsible for equity trading micro-service of the the platform.
+The other one is DBS DigiBank CN.
+I was responsible for some micro-service development, like mutual fund.
 * We use cloud-based technologies, utilize modern frameworks, and deploy automation best practices.
 We use tools like Java, Spring Cloud, Jira, Confluence, Jenkins, Pivotal Cloud Foundry, Kibana, BDD, TDD, etc.

 ### Freelancer Inc, Freelancer & Engineer, 2020.01 - 2021.11